Geology

 GEOL-210 Plate Tectonics

 Plate tectonic theory explains the origins of volcanoes and earthquakes, continental drift, and the locations of mountain belts and oceans.
 This course focuses on the geometry of plate tectonics.
 Topics include mid-ocean ridge systems, transform faults, subduction zones, relative plate motion, earthquake analysis, triple point junctions, and stereographic projection.
-Work includes individual research projects on active plate boundaries.

 Applies to requirement(s): Math Sciences